 Students registered at either UC Berkeley or GTU may take courses at the other institution, subject to appropriate academic approvals.
 Contact your department’s Graduate Degrees Office Adviser for information.

 Graduate students may be granted permission to study abroad.
 To be eligible, they must have completed at least one year in residence at Berkeley before departing for study abroad, and they must demonstrate appropriate language proficiency when required.
 Graduate students may be eligible to apply to most of the study centers under the University-wide Education Abroad Program (UCEAP).
-For more information, students should contact the program at 160 Stephens Hall, 510-642-1356, or consult Berkeley Programs for Study Abroad website Graduate students who study abroad must have the approval of their departments and the Graduate Division.
+For more information, students should contact the program at 160 Stephens Hall, 510-642-1356, or consult Berkeley Study Abroad website Graduate students who study abroad must have the approval of their departments and the Graduate Division.

 To avoid jeopardizing their immigration status, international students in F or J status intending to participate in any of the exchange programs described above must consult with an international student adviser at the Berkeley International Office (International House, 2299 Piedmont Avenue; 510-642-2818).